 When using an indirect heater, no water vapour is introduced into the building, which will lead to drier litter as well as improved air quality resulting in better bird growth.

 This poultry heater provides direct forced air heat distribution (i.e. they do not require any air ducts) and can be configured for external or internal installation and allows you to mix the necessary amount of internal return air with fresh outside air, if so required to provide hot air heating energy directly to the birds with the highest floor temperatures for the poultry farms.

 These poultry heaters can be installed outdoors without any additional protection saving precious inside spaces for breeding.
 The combustion is made with a blown burner: extremely reliable technology that ensures a stable operation of the warm air heater even in the most demanding conditions.
 The adoption of this technology allows the use of gas and oil burners fitted to the heat exchanger without any need to modify the product , allowing the customer / breeder to select his or her preferred fuel for the brooding area.

 Radiant heat, or more specifically radiant heaters of the radiant brooders lamp type, are considered a potential fire hazard and require a fresh air supply systems to.
-Radiant brooders shouldn’t really be used as a heat source for professional chicken or birds breeders.
+Radiant brooders shouldn’t really be used as a thermal comfort heat source for professional chicken or birds breeders.

 Indirect fired Poultry Heaters = Clean hot air

 The heat exchanger benefits from a sealed combustion, meaning the combustion gases are exhausted through a dedicate flue pipe system and the combustion air is taken from outside, with the following benefits: